groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/barcode/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Signing XLSX Documents with Text Signatures using C#"
+    title: "Procedures to Generate and Embed a Barcode in XLSX Documents"
     content: |
-      [GroupDocs.Signature](/signature/net/) facilitates the incorporation of customized text signatures into XLSX files. .NET developers can seamlessly integrate signing functionality into their applications using our software.
+      [GroupDocs.Signature](/signature/net/) facilitates the generation of barcodes in numerous popular formats and their placement on XLSX pages.
+Supporting over 60 barcode types, .NET applications can be effortlessly augmented with barcode signing functionalities by integrating our library.

-      1. Provide the XLSX file to the Signature instance for signing.
+      1. Supply the XLSX file or stream for processing.
-      2. Utilize TextSignOptions to specify the signature parameters.
+      2. Pass the barcode text to the BarcodeSignOptions instance.
-      3. Configure attributes such as size, color, and content.
+      3. Tailor barcode options such as position, size, etc.
-      4. Save the signed file to the desired destination.
+      4. Persist the file with the newly appended barcode.

     code:
       platform: "net"